sarastokes/AOData/src/+aod/+schema/DevelopmentNotes.md

 ### Schema in JSON
 Need to figure out how to get a constant link between a class and a UID.
 Having the UID live in the classdef file itself would ensure the class could be moved or renamed without concern.
-But having users generate one and paste it into a UID property isn't fun.
+But having users generate one and paste it into a UID property isn't fun. _Nov2023: This is what ended up being done; benefits seem to outweigh the quick inconvenience_

 Files for schema storage.
 Some potential options:
 - [ ] One per package